carmencchow/cyclistic_casestudy/README.md

 <h2> Final Thoughts</h2>

-Collecting a wider spread of demographic data would help Cyclistic better understand their customer base, especially the casual riders that they aim to convert.
-In the future, Cyclistic could strive to collect a wider range of key demographic and occupational data that could inform future marketing strategies in different ways.
+Although the data used in this case study was sufficient in completing the business task proposed by Cyclistic, collecting a wider spread of demographic data would help Cyclistic better understand their customer base, especially the casual riders that they aim to convert.
+Ultimately, Cyclistic's continued success depends on their ability grow their annual membership by attracting and retaining long-term customers.
+By following the data-driven recommendations to update their pay structure, expand their network of bikes, partner with key businesses, and time their ad campaigns, Cyclistic can succeed in boosting their conversion rates while continuing to provide an affordable, convenient and sustainable mobility option to locals.

-Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base.
-By considering the occupational and socioecononmic backgrounds of different segments of their ridership, Cyclistic can adapt their pay structure and expansion to serve the needs of their riders.
-These adjustments, along with recommendations outlined above will help Cyclistic boost conversion rates while continuing to provide affordable, convenient and sustainable mobility option.